Participants 2024

 The selected duets:

-[…it is contained…] – Joanna Holewa Chrona & Yared Tilahun Cederlund
+[…it is contained in…] – Joanna Holewa Chrona & Yared Tilahun Cederlund

 Agapé – Jeremy Alberge